-Thousands expected at St. Patrick’s Day parade in Boston
+Thousands turn out for St. Patrick’s Day parade in Boston

 - A shadowy group trying to overthrow Kim Jong Un raided a North Korean Embassy in broad daylight

-Sen. Elizabeth Warren, who is running for the Democratic nomination for president, is campaigning in Tennessee on Sunday and wasn’t scheduled to attend the event.
+Baker was one of the event’s headliners.
+U.S. Sen. Ed Markey, U.S. Rep. Ayanna Pressley and Walsh were among the top Democrats who attended.
+U.S. Sen. Elizabeth Warren, who is seeking the Democratic nomination for president, was campaigning in Tennessee and wasn’t at the breakfast.

+Baker, who has distanced himself from more conservative Republican stances and refused to vote for President Donald Trump during the 2016 election, joked that he has decided to take a DNA test.

+“The official results of that DNA test?
+I am one-one thousandth Republican,” Baker quipped.